Place profile: Lynton and Lynmouth

 Lynton is higher in elevation of the two areas, and is everything you would expect from an attractive, welcoming and drawing North Devon village.
 There are plenty of restaurants, cafes and shops for you to explore and don’t forget the Lynton Town Hall which has a centre for visitors, offering a wide range of localised events.
 For example this includes a Farmers Market on the first Saturday of every month starting at 10am.
 Lynton also offers its own cosy cinema and allows you to escape from some of the commercial and generic natures of regular larger cinemas.

-If you are into sport, then you won’t be disappointed around here – with tennis courts, putting and bowling greens available.
 Since these towns are situated on the South West Coastal Path, walking and more adventurous activities are also on offer.

 Above: The cliff railway – a good (and useful) attraction.